webewildered/vsix-amv/README.md

 }
 ```

-To compile it, you need the Visual Studio SDK.  https://docs.microsoft.com/en-us/visualstudio/extensibility/visual-studio-sdk?view=vs-2019
+To compile it, you need the Visual Studio SDK, https://docs.microsoft.com/en-us/visualstudio/extensibility/visual-studio-sdk?view=vs-2019.
+This project is derived from https://github.com/microsoft/ConcordExtensibilitySamples/tree/master/CppCustomVisualizer